 Initialize Dapr in your local environment

-Now that you have the Dapr CLI installed, it’s time to initialize Dapr on your local machine using the CLI.
+Now that you’ve installed the Dapr CLI, use the CLI to initialize Dapr on your local machine.

-Dapr runs as a sidecar alongside your application, and in self-hosted mode this means it is a process on your local machine.
-Therefore, initializing Dapr includes fetching the Dapr sidecar binaries and installing them locally.
+Dapr runs as a sidecar alongside your application.
+In self-hosted mode, this means it is a process on your local machine.
+By initializing Dapr, you:

 Step 1: Open an elevated terminal

 sudo for this quickstart if:

 - The install path is